Agua de México: Design System

 Outcomes

-- One third of B2B clients acquired within three months
+- Acquisition: 1/3 of B2B clients acquired within 3 months.

 Closing Thought